DLR-RM/BlenderProc/examples/physics_positioning/README.md

 },
 ```

-The `ObjectPoseSampler` is used to place `active` objects randomly above the plane. `selector` call a Provider `getter.Object` which allows us to select objects with `True` physics property.
+The `ObjectPoseSampler` is used to place `active` objects randomly above the plane. `selector` call a Provider `getter.Entity` which allows us to select objects with `True` physics property.
 Pose sampling can be done by calling any two appropriate Providers (Samplers).
 In our case we called `sampler.Uniform3d` twice: once for `pos_sampler` and once for `rot_sampler`.

 ### Run simulation